vule19/COP4355/README.md

 Output will be printed in the terminal.

+## Authors:
+Anna Albertelli

-## Authors: Anna Albertelli, Anh Le
+Anh Le